 - Overdue slips are sent home approximately twice per term and these detail all items that are overdue.

 - When a book has been overdue for over 4 weeks, a letter will be sent home to parents asking for their assistance in finding the book.
+We also search the library shelves and students are asked to search the classroom.

 - When a book has been overdue for 6 weeks, a quote for the replacement cost of the book will be sent to the parent.
 The book will be written off and replaced if applicable.